SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 > "... look, if you _also_ want some candy as a prize, we've got \$500 from the school kitty.
 That'll get all the chocolate you need for a year.
-Give yourselves that if you crack the puzzle, but work on it because it'll grow your mind, not our belly."
+Give yourselves that if you crack the puzzle, but work on it because it'll grow your mind, not your belly."

 But I personally would _not_ add that bit, it's the real enshittification.
 Am I a mean & nasty teacher?
 Maybe.
 But no student of mine ever told me so.